nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 	4. Select OK.
 3. You must store code that was formerly housed in the above list of subdirectories inside corresponding subdirectories of the scratchpad folder.
 4. If you need to use NVDA 2018.4 and would like to use custom code, you must not remove the above listed subdirectories from the user configuration directory.
 Otherwise go ahead and remove the folders listed in item 1.

+### A very important note about control types module changes in NVDA 2021.2

+NVDA 2021.2 introduces control types refactor that changes how control roles and sates are specified.
+In older NvDA releases, control roles are written as controlTypes.ROLE_*, and states are written as controlTypes.STATE_*.
+With control types refactor, roles and states must be written as controlTypes.Role.* and controlTypes.State.*, respectively.
+For example:

+* Editable text role:
+    * 2021.1 and earlier: controlTypes.ROLE_EDITABLETEXT
+    * 2021.2 and later: controlTypes.Role.EDITABLETEXT
+* Checkable state:
+    * 2021.1 and earlier: controlTypes.STATE_CHECKABLE
+    * 2021.2 and later: controlTypes.State.CHECKABLE

+The older way of specifying control roles and states will be removed in NVDA 2022.1.
+Unless otherwise stated, this guide will use the newer style.

 ## Add-on Basics